 Lambeth Adult Learning has a duty under the Equality Act 2010 as an education provider, employer, and service provider not to unlawfully discriminate against any learners, employees, and any other individuals to whom services are provided.
-As such, segregation by sex is not permitted in any academic meetings, events, learning sessions or meetings provided for learners.
 This includes any event covered by this visiting speakers Code of Conduct.
 The only exception to this is events that are for the purpose of collective religious worship.

-Appendix E
+Appendix D